Warm up this Winter at Texas RV Destinations

 The park is not far from Port Aransas where you can find plenty of restaurants and shops, purchase shrimp fresh off the boat, or just enjoy dolphin watching and fishing.

-Gulf Waters RV Resort has an excellent 8.7 average rating on Campground Reviews with over 136 reviews.
+Gulf Waters RV Resort has an excellent 8.7 average rating on RV LIFE Campgrounds with over 136 reviews.
 Reservations are by phone only at 361-749-4978.

 2. Fredericksburg RV Park

 Located in Texas Hill Country, this park is filled with natural beauty and is close to local attractions.
 Amenities include beautifully landscaped grounds, free hot showers, and a large clubhouse.
 The sites can accommodate big rigs, and have full hookups, free Wi-Fi and cable, and large concrete patios.